Thelma Roach-Serry, BSN, RN, NE-BC

 Thelma Roach-Serry, BSN, RN, NE-BC, is currently the Nurse Manager for Specialty Clinics, providing oversight for a number of medical and surgical clinical programs.
 She has been a nurse for 30 years.
 She joined the VA system in 1985 at Hunter Holmes McGuire VAMC - Richmond, Virginia, and has varied nursing experiences encompassing the inpatient, critical care and ambulatory care settings.
 Thelma is a graduate of Howard University, Washington, D.C.
 She holds ANCC certification in Nursing Administration and a graduate certificate in Health Administration from Central Michigan University.
 She is a 2006 graduate of the VISN 6 Leadership Development Institute and a 2012 Fellow of the American Nurses Advocacy Institute.

 Thelma Roach-Serry appreciates the value of nurse advocacy and strong involvement in nursing organizations.
 She has been an active NOVA member since 1995.
 She has held several offices in the NOVA Richmond Chapter 420, including Board Member, Vice President, Program Chair, and President.
 She was appointed to the NOVA Membership Committee in 2000.
-She joined NOVA’s Board of Directors in 2007 and is currently a Vice-President.
+She joined NOVA’s Board of Directors in 2007 and is currently serving as President.
 She is also a member of the American Nurses Association, for which NOVA is a proud Organizational Affiliate, as well as a member of the National Black Nurses Association, and Sigma Theta Tau.
 She is also the current Vice President of the Virginia Nurses Association and Health Ministry Leader for her church.

 Dedication, commitment and service with integrity are characteristics that are extremely important to Thelma.
 She values the importance of being actively involved in NOVA.
 Her goal is “to inspire professional VA nurses to join and become active members of the organization – action through service makes the difference.”